 Waiting for funds to transfer can be frustrating.
-But as frustrating as they are, delayed payments are a common hiccup that comes part and parcel with running a business.
+But as annoying as they are, delayed payments are a common hiccup that comes part and parcel with running a business.

-And more than simply a frustration, a delayed payment can have a tangible effect.
-It can mean the difference between a bill getting paid on time, and a hefty fine.
-It can mean your staff don’t receive their wages on time.
+The problem is, a delayed payment can have a tangible effect.
+It can mean the difference between a bill getting paid, and a hefty fine.
+It can mean your staff don’t receive their wages on payday.
 It can mean the difference between hitting your targets for that quarter or not.